This post may contain affiliate links. You can read my full disclosure here.

 If you are pregnant for the first time and planning to breastfeed, or are pregnant again and want to try breastfeeding this time around or have better success with it, I highly recommend taking the online course, Milkology.
 For only $19, this course will teach you everything you need to know about breastfeeding!

-In complete honesty, I am pregnant right now and have not yet ever breastfed.
-But I know that I feel so much more prepared for when the day comes because I took Milkology.
+I took this class when I was pregnant and felt so much more prepared for when baby arrived because I took Milkology.
+And now that my little one is 6 months old, I can say with complete confidence that this is a great class to take when expecting.
 I think it can even be helpful to mothers that are currently trying to breastfeed and need a little more guidance.

 Here is my honest review of this course I find so highly valuable.